I’m a writer (by night). I really love writing. I want to be a disgustingly successful writer.

 At some point you are required to exert a level of mental or physical effort that no amount of coffee or aesthetics can help you with.
 Most people will reach that critical point and stop.

 The reason most people stop short of that critical moment, is because the source of your motivation to take action was most likely some fleeting inspiration.
 Some clever advertisement, a movie, a song, a new years resolution, even a simple ‘aha’ moment can give you this motivation.

 Fleeting inspiration is motivation sugar and like real sugar, it gives you a quick burst of energy, but is very temporary.
 Without anything to sustain it, it will quickly fizzle out.

 Motivation sugar is not necessarily a bad thing.
 For some people motivation sugar can be just what they need to get them started.

 Another reason you will quit is because the amount of effort required was grossly underestimated.
 You were expecting that motivation sugar to be the persistent fire pushing you through, then when the motivation sugar runs out, you have nothing else to get you through.
 It is here that most people will question the goal.

 When you hit that wall, you’ll ask yourself why is this so hard?
 I mustn’t be good enough.
-Maybe this isn’t for me afterall.
+Maybe this isn’t for me after all.

-Wrong.
 Maybe it’s not for you, but that is not because it’s hard, and it’s definitely not because you’re not good enough.

-In my experience the only thing that is able to truly ensure persistence, is pressure.
 There’s a reason that uni students can produce exceptional quality work 24 hours before a deadline.
 They’re under huge amounts of pressure.
 They have (essentially) no choice.